RenataYermak/stage3-module3-task/README.md

 Your **Spring core** solution.
 Do not delete or move basic interfaces for `repository`, `service` and `controller` layers:

-- `com.mjc.school.repository.model.BaseEntity`
+- `com.mjc.school.model.com.mjc.school.repository.BaseEntity`
-- `com.mjc.school.repository.BaseRepository`
+- `com.mjc.school.com.mjc.school.repository.BaseRepository`
-- `com.mjc.school.service.BaseService`
+- `com.mjc.school.com.mjc.school.service.BaseService`
-- `com.mjc.school.controller.BaseController`
+- `com.mjc.school.com.mjc.school.controller.BaseController`

 Use `org.springframework.boot:spring-boot-starter-data-jpa` dependency for your solution, but with only one restriction: **it's prohibited to use CRUD repositories**, because the main goal of